-One of the first questions we ask hospice patients is, “what really matters to you at the end of life?”
-Managing pain is often at the top of their list.
+One of the first questions we ask hospice patients is, “What really matters to you at the end of your life?”
+End-of-life pain management is often at the top of their list.

 Effective pain management begins with a conversation about your goals and what you want as care progresses.
 Everyone deals with pain and pain medication differently.
-This is your time to honestly share your current level of pain, your tolerance for pain and how you want caregivers to respond to your pain in the future.
+This is the time to share your or your loved one’s:

 Understanding how and when to take medications is essential for controlling pain.
-Most pain medications need to be taken on a strict schedule and exactly as prescribed, regardless of current levels of pain.
+Patients must take most pain medications on a strict schedule and exactly as prescribed, regardless of current pain levels.

 The keys to dealing with breakthrough pain are:

 - “Reading” a patient for early signs of pain

 - Close communication between family caregivers, doctors, and the hospice team